Trump’s Emergency Border Wall Declaration In Jeopardy – From Republican-Led Senate

-It’s appearing more and more like President Donald Trump’s declaration of a national emergency in order to secure funding for his promised wall at the U.S.-Mexico border could be in jeopardy, this time from Senators in his own party, according to a report in HuffPost.
+It’s appearing more and more like President Donald Trump’s declaration of a national emergency in order to secure funding for his promised wall at the U.S.-Mexico border could be in jeopardy, this time from senators in his own party, according to a report in HuffPost.
 While the Democrat-controlled House of Representatives is poised to vote its disapproval of the presidential decree on Tuesday afternoon, to all appearances four Republican senators may well defect from the party line and vote against the declaration.

 Three Republican senators are already on record saying they will vote for a resolution of disapproval, and a fourth GOP lawmaker from the upper chamber has signaled he could go against the president on the issue.
 Thus far Republican Sens.
 Susan Collins of Maine and Lisa Murkowski of Alaska have said they will vote against approving the emergency declaration, while Sen. Roger Wicker of Mississippi has said he is likely to vote that way.
 With a thin majority in the Senate of only 51-47 over the Democrats, Trump’s Republicans only need four senators to vote against the declaration to derail the bill.
 However, even if both the Senate and the House vote for a resolution of disapproval, it is unlikely that both chambers could muster the two-thirds majority votes to override a presidential veto.